smanouab/Sim.StableProc/README.md

 # 🌋 Python-Package-for-Stable-Driven-SDE-Simulation

-The package Sim.StableProc  provides a simuation of  strong approximate solution for stable driven stochastiques differential equations.
+The forthcoming package Sim.StableProc  provides a simuation of  strong approximate solution for stable driven stochastiques differential equations.
 Under suitable conditions that ensure stability of the Euler-Maruyama scheme.

  🌋 For more details, see :